QuteBits/csgo-making-skins-guide/README.md

 First, take each of the color layers you had, merge them onto your 3D model - go to its UV and name that layer properly.
 Then create a new layer in the UV, `CTRL + S` (that will make sure that whatever you draw on the 3D model will actually land onto the new layer) and repeat the process with all the layers.
 One thing you will notice quickly is that **a lot of UV spots seem to be unpainted**.
 Go through each layer and fix that.
 That is quite tedious at first but after doing it for 30-60 minutes you kind of "zone in" and it becomes this monotonous, almost zen-like process.

-_Note: Maybe it's just me but **playing lo-fi playlists playing in the background** made the whole process so much more enjoyable for me**_
+_Note: Maybe it's just me but **listening to lo-fi playlists playing in the background** made the whole process so much more enjoyable for me_

 Now that you have all of your layers there, look at your model from different sides and think about what could be those small gun-specific details you could add to the design.
 I came up with 4: